datacarpentry/shell-genomics/instructors/etherpad_template.md

 ### EXERCISE

-Open `README.txt` and add the date to the top of the file and save the file.
+Open README.txt, add the date to the top of the file, and then save it.

 - - -